PulseBlueprint Editorial Guidelines

 PulseBlueprint does not publish promotional articles advertising supplements, specific knowledge practices, or specific businesses

-You are welcome to link back to your business, blog, or other information about the work you do if it’s contextually relevant to the story.
+You are welcome to link back to your business, blog, or other information about the work you do if it’s contextually relevant to the story and not advertorial.
 However, the content you publish on PulseBlueprint must be educational and helpful in nature – it cannot simply be a list of benefits to your product or service.

 If you are writing about a client or any party with whom you have a relationship, make sure to disclose that relationship.